eikonomega/django-notification-system/README.md

 If you would like to add support for addition types of notifications that don't exist in the package yet, you'll need to add the following items to your Django settings.
-We will cover these items in more detail in the extending the system.
+We will cover these items in more detail in the [extending the system][docs-ext].
 So just a quick intro here.

 **Django Settings Additions**
         .. code-block:: python